adafruit/Adafruit_nRF52_Bootloader/README.md

 # Adafruit Bluefruit nRF52 Bootloader

-This is a CDC/DFU/UF2 bootloader for Adafruit nRF52 boards and Nordic development boards.
+This is a CDC/DFU/UF2 bootloader for nRF52 boards.

 - [Adafruit Feather nRF52832](https://www.adafruit.com/product/3406)
 - Adafruit Feather nRF52840 Express
 - Nordic nRF52840DK PCA10056
 - Nordic nRF52840DK PCA10059 ("Dongle")
+- Particle Argon
+- Particle Boron
+- Particle Xenon

 UF2 is an easy-to-use bootloader that appears as a flash drive.
 You can just copy `.uf2`-format application images to the flash drive to load new firmware.